Chapter 10

 "[38] For I have come down from heaven not to do my will but to do the will of him who sent me."

 In like manner we are to be obedient to His, Jesus', will.
-The Apostle Paul tells us that he did this in,
+The Apostle Paul records for us that this was his way of life in,

 Galatians 2:20